RobloxAPI/testfiles/spec/README.md

 - [~`terrain`~](format/terrain.md): Terrain data.
 - [~`csgphs`~](format/csgphs.md): CSG physical data.

-## Golden formats
+# Golden formats

+## Common
-The formats of golden files have several common primitives.
+The formats of golden files share a common structure:

 Each line usually contains a **field**, which consists of a name paired with a **value**.
 A field name is usually constant.